zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 Task Context Switches
 ^^^^^^^^^^^^^^^^^^^^^

-When a task swap occurs, Tiny Mountain saves the context of the task that is swapped out and restores the context of the task that is swapped in.
+When a task swap occurs, the kernel saves the context of the task that is swapped out and restores the context of the task that is swapped in.